Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: The Approximate Solution

-Here $h(y,t):\Gamma_t\rightarrow \mathbb R$ is used to obtain an optimal approximation to offset the effect from mean curvature of the nodal sets $\Gamma_t$.
-The existence of $h$ is guaranteed by Proposition 9.1 of \cite{Wang2019a}, stating that there exists a function $h$ with $|h|\ll1$ such that
+Here the function $h$ is used to obtain an optimal approximation to offset the effect from mean curvature of the nodal sets $\Gamma^\e_{0,t}$.
+We have \begin{prop}[c.f. \cite{Wang2019a} Proposition 9.1] If the nodal sets $\Gamma^\e_{0,t}$ have uniformly bounded second fundamental form (as assumed in Theorem \ref{ImprovementRegularity}), then here exists an $h$ with $|h|\ll1$ such that